 Don’t forget about the singles this Valentine’s Day!
 Offer a happy hour a few nights before Valentine’s Day to celebrate those still looking for their special someone.
 Offer a signature drink and play upbeat music to liven up the mood.
-If the space allows, think about rearranging your tables in a way that makes conversation from table-to-table easier.
+If space allows, think about rearranging your tables in a way that makes conversation from table-to-table more comfortable.
 You could even incorporate a few games to help your guests get acquainted with one another.

-Discount for First 10 Couples to Make a Valentine’s Day Reservation
+Discount for First 10 Couples to Make Valentine’s Day Reservation

-Reward the early birds who choose your restaurant as their Valentine’s Day destination by offering a discount to the first 10 people to make a reservation.
+Reward the early birds who choose your restaurant as their Valentine’s Day destination by offering a discount to the first ten people to make a reservation.
 This discount could be a percentage off or a coupon for a free menu item.
-A guest management software is an easy way to manage these reservations and provide accurate wait times to those that don’t make an early reservation.
+Guest management software is an easy way to manage these reservations and provide accurate wait times to those that don’t make an early reservation.

-Customers will be searching social media for the best Valentine’s Day restaurant promotions.
-This is a good time to update your website and social media accounts with new photos, and ensure all information (address, phone number, hours of operations, etc.) are up-to-date.
+Customers will be using social media to search for the best Valentine’s Day restaurant promotions.
+Valentine’s Day is an excellent time to update your website and social media accounts with new photos and ensure all information (address, phone number, hours of operations, etc.) is up-to-date.
 Running boosted ads on Facebook can help get the word out about your Valentine’s Day promotions and specials.
-There are ad options for all price ranges and you will have the opportunity to get information about your specials in front of a targeted audience.
+There are ads in all price ranges, and you will have the opportunity to get information about your specials in front of a targeted audience.